Diane Rakiecki: Career

 She was due to compete at the Seoul Paralympics but was required to withdraw as a result of an inflamed bursa at the base of her spine needing draining and emergency surgery that forced her to retire from track and field on the advice of doctors due to the pressure of frequently remaining seated in one position for long periods of time.
 Rakiecki thus took up wheelchair basketball instead and became a player in the Wheelchair Basketball League.
 In 1990, she was chosen to play for the Canada women's national wheelchair basketball team at the Wheelchair Basketball World Championship in Saint-Étienne, France that July.
 Rakiecki helped Canada to claim the bronze medal at the tournament.
 She later participated for the Canada national squad in the Stoke Mandeville Wheelchair Games in Aylesbury, where Canada won the gold medal.
 In 1992, Rakiecki was part of the Canadian wheelchair basketball team that won the gold medal in the women's wheelchair basketball tournament at the 1992 Summer Paralympics in Barcelona, Spain.

 After the Games, she switched from playing wheelchair basketball to wheelchair tennis.
 Rakiecki played with the Canadian national wheelchair tennis team and took the bronze medal at the 1995 World Team Cup in Roermond, the Netherlands to earn the first alternate spot for the 1996 Summer Paralympics.
 She later competed in the 1996 BC Open in Vancouver that July, reaching the singles final where she lost to fellow Canadian Yuka Chokyu.
 Rakiecki began competing in wheelchair marathons in 1996, competing at the 1999 New York City Marathon and finishing second for the silver medal in the women's wheelchair division of the main race.
-She finished second in the 2000 New York City Marathon in the event's first recongised women's handcycle race, and placed in the same position at the 2001 Okanagan International Marathon handcycle event.
+She finished second in the 2000 New York City Marathon in the event's first recognised women's handcycle race, and placed in the same position at the 2001 Okanagan International Marathon handcycle event.